Fauzia-khan/SSTSS-Tool/README.md

 ## Screenshot

 ![SSTSS Main Window](assets/sstss_main.png)
-*Example main interface with catalog selector and scenario actions.*
-> **Note:** Replace with your actual screenshot(s).

----

 ## Workflow

 1. **Launch the Tool** – Run the main Python script.
 2. **Select Catalog** – Choose the dataset region (US, Singapore, Europe, Other).
-3. **View / Add Scenarios** – Add new entries or browse existing ones.
+3. **View / Add Scenarios** – Add new scenario or browse existing ones.
-4. **Select ODD** – Narrow down scenarios based on operational conditions.
+4. **Select ODD** – Narrow down scenarios based on operational design domain, i.e, (Dynamic, Environmental, Scenery ).
-5. **Assign & Prioritize** – Group related scenarios and rank their importance.
+5. **Assign & Prioritize** – Prioritize the sceanrio groups based on the selected accident dataset.
-6. **Filter by Simulator** – Keep only scenarios compatible with a specific simulator.
+6. **Filter by Simulator** – Keep only scenarios compatible with a selected simulator.
+7. **Assign Prioritize Scenario** – Assign a priority to each sceanrio within each sceanrio group using the selected accident dataset.
-7. **Export / Review Final Set** – Prepare scenarios for testing or simulation.
+8. **Final list of Test Scenarios** – List of test scenarios for testing or simulation.

 ---